Find Affordable College Courses

 University, MS

-Our 2023 rankings named University of Mississippi the best school in Mississippi for communication and journalism students.
+Our analysis found University of Mississippi to be the best school for communication and journalism students who want to pursue a degree in Mississippi.
 Ole Miss is a fairly large public school located in the town of University.

 The average amount in student loans that communication and journalism majors at Ole Miss take out is $25,316.
 This translates to an average monthly loan payment of $373, based on a 10-year repayment plan.

-Full Communication & Journalism at University of Mississippi Report
+Read full report on Communication & Journalism at University of Mississippi

 #2